-In a shock move, Duty Free Singapore Group – Changi Airport’s biggest and oldest tenant — is closing all its airport stores by June 2020 when its current lease expires.
+South Korea’s Lotte Duty Free is set to take over DFS Group – Changi Airport’s biggest and oldest tenant — when its current lease expires in June 2020.

-DFS currently manages 18 liquor and tobacco stores at Changi, occupying more than 8,000 sq m of retail space across the four terminals.
+DFS currently manages 18 liquor and tobacco stores at Changi, occupying more than 8,000 sq m of retail space across the four terminals of Changi Airport.

 In a statement issued to media, DFS group chairman and chief executive officer Ed Brennan said: “After careful consideration, DFS has decided not to bid to retain the liquor and tobacco concession operations at Changi Airport.